Guernsey (clothing): Pattern

 Two styles of guernsey exist: a plain "working" guernsey and a "finer" example that was generally saved for special occasions and Sunday-best attire.
 Traditionally, Ganseys were seamless and worked in the round using the circular knitting method.

 The "working" guernsey design was kept simpler in order to reduce the amount of time and materials needed to produce.
 The sale of knitted garments to supplement family income was important to many island families and thus the garments that were sold were also of a simple design.
 It is estimated that a total of 84 hours was needed to complete a guernsey: a simpler design could be produced faster than a more elaborate one.

 Twenty-four principal patterns have been identified in Cornwall alone, each one again drawing inspiration from ropes, chains, waves, nets and sand-prints.

 Worn as a source of pride and often knitted by prospective wives "to show the industrious nature of the woman he was about to marry", the "finer" guernsey was more elaborately patterned than its working cousin.
 With the advent of the machine-knitted guernsey and the decline in the knitting industry, this guernsey is a much rarer sight.

 It is not uncommon for a guernsey to last several decades and be passed down in families.
 Guernseys knitted for children were knitted to be "grown into" and often came down to the knee.

 Use in the British Armed Forces

 The guernsey was first widely used in the rating uniform of the 19th-century British Royal Navy.
 It is said that guernseys were worn at the Battle of Trafalgar (although these were probably made from woollen cloth, rather than knitted).

 Orders for variants of the guernsey have also come from the Intelligence Corps, the Mercian Regiment, the Tank Regiment and Gurkha Logistics where they form part of officer uniforms.

+Export market

+Guernseys are still being knitted for local use and export.
+Japan is at present one of the biggest export markets.
+In January 2025 NHK (Japan's national TV network) came to Guernsey to make a documentary about the island's famous knitwear.

 Use in other languages

 The translation for the word "jumper" or "sweater" in the Goidelic languages, Irish, Scottish Gaelic and Manx, are "geansaí", "geansaidh" and "gansee" respectively, all borrowings from the English guernsey/gansey.
+The Norwegian word "genser" is derived from "guernsey" and means sweater or jumper.
+In Danish a guernsey is called a "sømandstrøje", meaning a seaman's sweater.